kekeedme/kekeedme.github.io/projects/Miscellaneous/ZPE.md

 \end{align}
 $$

 The Heisenberg dispersion relation tells us that the product calculated in equation 3.9.6 is greater than or equal to $\frac{\hbar}{2}$.
-Hence, when the harmonic oscillator is its ground state, it exhibits the smallest fluctuations allowed by the dispersion relation.
+Hence, when the harmonic oscillator is in the ground state, it exhibits the smallest fluctuations allowed by the dispersion relation.